UAlbany services available to Research Foundation Employees

 The University at Albany, a nationally recognized research university with outstanding faculty, researchers and staff, offers challenging, exciting and rewarding careers to those who seek opportunities to grow and excel.
 Working at the SUNY Research Foundation for the University at Albany, you will be part of a team that provides essential services to the University as it moves to the front ranks of American higher education, supporting the advancement of education, research and discovery.
-See also our video link: Working at the RF.
+See also our link: Working at the RF.

 Established in 1844 and designated a University Center of the State University of New York in 1962, the University at Albany's broad mission of excellence in undergraduate and graduate education, research and public service, engages over 17,000 diverse students in ten schools and colleges across three campuses.
 Over 1,800 of the campus’s 6,000 employees work for the Research Foundation.
 The Research Foundation for the University at Albany administers over $139 million in grants from federal and state governments, corporations and foundations in support of more than 439 campus-based research and training programs.
 These efforts lead to economic growth through partnerships with business and industry, discoveries that improves the world we live in, and support from donors and friends to help assure SUNY's strength and excellence.